cle5eland/azure-iot-central-wfh/README.md

 ## Further Steps

+### Docker VSCode Extension

 I recommend configuring the Docker VSCode extension on your _remote machine_.
 There is a known bug where this will not install correctly on your remote machine if you already have it installed on your local instance--to mitigate, remove on local machine, install on remote (VSCode will give you this option once you are remote-ed to your machine), then re-install on local.
 Once configured correctly, you can manage all the Docker containers on your remote machine from VSCode.

+### Firefox Proxy Switch

+If you don't usually use Firefox, feel free to skip this step.
+If you do, Firefox will be basically busted because of the proxy configuration (it'll work while your remote machine is running and your proxy is set up, but not otherwise).
+If you want to easily toggle whether the proxy settings above are enabled, there are [extensions](https://addons.mozilla.org/en-US/firefox/addon/proxy-toggle/) for that.
+Haven't tried them myself but should be relatively straightforward.